Previously a money-earning kid, now a money-earning adult, I'm here as a 21-year-old to share my experience and knowledge with you!

 There are SO MANY websites and apps that you can use to sell stuff online.
 Some do have age limits, but you can have your parents make you an account so that you can still use those.
-Mercari doesn't have an age limit, and is more user friendly than Ebay, and both, along with Poshmark and Vinted (for selling clothes arnd accessories) are safe and easy shipping-only sales platforms.
-There are also local, face-to-face selling websites, like letgo and VarageSale, but if you do decide to use any in person sales sites be sure to have a parent OK it, and always have a trusted adult present for the transaction.
+Mercari doesn't have an age limit, and is more user-friendly than eBay, and both, along with Poshmark and Vinted (for selling clothes and accessories) are safe and easy shipping-only sales platforms.
+There are also local, face-to-face selling websites, like letgo and VarageSale, but if you do decide to use any in-person sales sites be sure to have a parent OK it, and always have a trusted adult present for the transaction.

 11. Walk Dogs

 Love dogs?
-If you're strong enough, and you and your parents are cool with it, spread word in your neighborhood that you're willing to walk ~friendly & trained!~ dogs for neighbors for a fee.
-Just make sure to not accept a dog if you're uncomfortable with their size or temperament - which not only means you're scared of them, but also if you think they may be too strong for you to control.
+If you're strong enough, and you and your parents are cool with it, spread word in your neighborhood that you're willing to walk (friendly and trained!) dogs for neighbors for a fee.
+Just make sure to not accept a dog if you're uncomfortable with their size or temperament—which not only means you're scared of them, but also if you think they may be too strong for you to control.

 You're growing up in one of the first generations surrounded by technology.
 It's not something you have to learn; it's second nature to you guys.
 If you have a plethora of patience, and a good understanding of technology and how to use it, go to your local senior center and offer to tutor the elderly there on computers and phones.